bengourley/iowmvc-guide/Readme.md

 #### Homogeneity

 The service locator pattern with a centralised registry of application services is the go-to pattern on the server.
 For homogeneity, wouldn't it be nice to use the same pattern in the browser? *(obviously not if it had some major drawbacks vs. active record, of course!)*

+#### Persistence and backend

+The Backbone model and collections cater for the simple use case of a standard CRUD based persistence layer over AJAX.
+This can of course be customised or overridden, but now you're off of the beaten path and throwing out a lot of what Backbone does for you.

+In service-land, each application service can have its own persistence, be it a JSON CRUD API over HTTP, websockets, localStorage in the browser, or even a third party data source.
+If the browser can talk to it, you can make a service wrapper around it.

 [ventnor]: https://github.com/bengourley/ventnor
 [merstone]: https://github.com/bengourley/merstone